docapostiotalliance/kafka-etl/README.md

 ## Running in production

-Follow the previous section but :
+Follow the previous section but:
 - skip the kafka and zookeeper part (we will assume that you already have your kafka brokers installed in production);
 - replace the ips by your kafka production hostnames in the JSON configuration file;
 - make another `docker-compose.yml` file that only contain: